-Most people traveling to Iceland visit the Golden Circle.
-But did you know that there is a beautiful waterfall Háifoss, located just nearby, that hardly anyone visits?!
+And even though the beautiful Háifoss waterfall is located just near some of the most popular attractions in Iceland, very few people make an effort to get here.
 Yet, it’s worth it just as much (if not more) than anything you’ll see along the Golden Circle… AND you can explore it without the crowds.

-In this article, you can learn all about Haifoss: why visit, what to expect, where it is and how to get there… In addition, you can also read how to hike to Haifoss waterfall and a few suggestions for nice places to visit nearby.
+In this article, you can find a complete guide to visiting Haifoss: why visit, what to expect, where it is, and how to get there.
+In addition, you can also read how to hike to Haifoss waterfall.
+We also included a few suggestions for nice places to visit near Haifoss.
 Find out!

 Haifoss literally means the ‘High Waterfall’.
 With a 128 meter drop, it’s one of the highest waterfalls in Iceland.
 By the way, most websites say that it’s 122 meters tall.
 However, according to the informational panel by the waterfall itself, Haifoss is actually 128 meters high.

 A local told us that it’s the 2nd highest waterfall in Iceland.
 However, some sources say that it’s the 3rd or even the 4th.
 But who cares, right?!
 One thing I know for sure is that Haifoss is one of the most impressive waterfalls in Iceland and it is well worth visiting.

 It’s worth noting that there are two waterfalls in this area, just next to each other.
 The second waterfall is called Granni, which means the ‘Neighbor’.
 Both waterfalls are part of the Fossá River, which is a distributary of the larger Thjorsa River (Þjórsá).